-- kept proper accounting records which are up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.
+taken reasonable steps for the prevention and detection of fraud and other irregularities.

-I certify that the Statement of Accounts gives a true and fair view of the financial position of Winchester City Council as at 31 March 2019 and its income and expenditure for the year then ended.
+I certify that the Statement of Accounts gives a true and fair view of the financial position of Winchester City Council as at 31 March 2020 and its income and expenditure for the year then ended.

-Signature: Date: 31 July 2019
+Signature: Date: 21 August 2020

-Joseph Holmes Strategic Director (Resources), Section 151 Officer
+Richard Botham, Strategic Director Services, Section 151 Officer

-I certify that the Statement of Accounts for the year ended 31 March 2019 has been approved by a resolution of the Audit and Governance Committee at its meeting on the 25 July 2019, and is authorised for issue.
+I certify that the Statement of Accounts for the year ender Audit and Governance Committee at its meeting on the

-Signature: ....

-Date:
+Signature: Date: 27 November 2020

-31 July 2019

-Councillor Margot Power Chair of the Audit and Governance Committee
+Councillor Margot Power

-WINCHESTER CITY COUNCIL STATEMENT OF ACCOUNTS 2018/19 COMPREHENSIVE INCOME AND EXPENDITURE STATEMENT FOR THE YEAR ENDED 31 MARCH 2019
+WINCHESTER CITY COUNCIL STATEMENT OF ACCOUNTS 2019/20 COMPREHENSIVE INCOME AND EXPENDITURE STATEMENT FOR THE YEAR ENDED 31 MARCH 2020

-This statement shows the accounting cost to the Council in the year for the provision of services in accordance with International Financial Reporting Standards (IFRS) adapted by the Code of Practice on Local Authority Accounting (the Code).
-The Total Comprehensive Income and Expenditure Statement represents the total movement on net assets in the Council's Balance Sheet.
+This statement shows the accounting cost to the council in the year for the provision of services in accordance with International Financial Reporting Standards (IFRS) adapted by the Code of Practice on Local Authority Accounting (the Code).
+The Total Comprehensive Income and Expenditure Statement represents the total movement on net assets in the council's Balance Sheet.